 Segregated Witness (or SegWit) is the name of the upgrade for the Bitcoin protocol that removed signature data from transactions.
-The upgrade was first introduced by Bitcoin developer Peter Wuille in 2015, formalised as a Bitcoin Improvement Proposal (BIP 141) and was eventually implemented into Bitcoin on August 24, 2017.
+The upgrade was first introduced by Bitcoin developer Peter Wuille in 2015, formalised as a Bitcoin Improvement Proposal (BIP 141) and eventually activated on Bitcoin on August 24, 2017.
+The first Bitcoin Core wallet with SegWit support was released on February 26, 2018.

 By removing signatures from the transaction, SegWit enabled for better scaling but also fixed the transaction malleability issue that was present in Bitcoin.
 The presence of transaction malleability meant that the data associated with a transaction could be changed before it was confirmed and exploitation of this would make it seem like a transaction never happened.